-Here’s what you need to know to plan your profit sharing strategy in a small business partnership, plus some other steps you can take to make that partnership airtight.
+Here’s what you need to know to plan your profit-sharing strategy in a small business partnership, plus some other steps you can take to make that partnership airtight.

 Formally Structure Your Small Business

 The simplest route is to form a “general partnership”, simply register your “doing business as (DBA)” name and open a bank account in the business’ name.
-This structure assumes that all profits, liability and management duties are equally divided among the partners.
+This structure assumes that all profits, liability, and management duties are equally divided among the partners.
 If the partnership is unequal, such as a 30-70 ratio, then you’d need to document the percentages assigned to each partner in the partnership agreement (more on that later).

-Decide on How You’ll Split Profits
+Decide How You’ll Split Profits

 Put Everything in Writing with a Partnership Agreement